 - All students will be expected to deliver 30-45 min lesson assessed and marked by IQA assessor.

 - Diving injuries including DCI and Hyperbarics

-- One day working at height
+- Working at height Awareness

 - IV cannulation & IO access